 7.1 How long we keep your personal information

 We will keep your personal information for as long as you are a person using and/or enjoying our website and/or our services.
-For the avoidance of any doubt you stop being a person using and/or enjoying our website and/or our services when you delete your account and/or otherwise request cancelation of the services we provide to you.
+For the avoidance of any doubt, you stop being a person using and/or enjoying our website and/or our services when you delete your account and/or otherwise request cancellation of the services we provide to you.

 After you stop being a person using and/or enjoying our website and/or our services, we may keep some of your personal information for a period of up to 2 weeks without however processing them.
 We may keep your data for longer than 2 weeks if we cannot delete it for legal and/or regulatory and/or technical reasons.
 If we do so, we will ensure that your privacy is protected.

-In case you your account remains inactive and we have not been in contact with you for a period of 1 year, your account as well as your personal data will be deleted and removed from our systems.
+In case your account remains inactive and we have not been in contact with you for a period of 1 year, your account, as well as your personal data, will be deleted and removed from our systems.

 8.WHAT DATA PROTECTION RIGHTS YOU HAVE

 The following are the rights you have pursuant to the provisions of the GDPR and the applicable local legislation (as amended from time to time) in relation to the data protection:-

 Request access to your personal data (commonly known as a “data subject access request”).

 Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.